lrug/lrug.org/source/lrug_root/nights/episode-dot-dot-dot-technical-difficulties-normal-viewing-will-resume-shortly/index.html.md

 ---
+created_at: 2010-06-28 12:18:53 Z
+published_at: 2010-06-28 05:18:53 Z
+status: Published
+slug: episode-technical-difficulties-normal-viewing-will-resume-shortly
 parts:
 - extended
-updated_at: 2013-02-12 23:09:30 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: james@abscond.org
   login: abscond
-  email: james@abscond.org
   name: James Darling
-slug: episode-technical-difficulties-normal-viewing-will-resume-shortly
-created_at: 2010-06-28 12:18:53 Z
 breadcrumb: Episode... technical difficulties, normal viewing will resume shortly
-published_at: 2010-06-28 05:18:53 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:30 Z
 ---

 It looks like we've lost Mitch Buchannon.
 My sources tell me he'll be in the [Strongroom Bar][1], 6:30pm tonight, Monday 28th June 2010.
 [All American Beers][2].
 We'd better get there for then.